shenae/circumvelo/README.md

 This app will have an interactive map and a dropdown list of countries.

 ### Post MVP
+Adding a search bar for country or city.

 ### Wireframes
 Wireframe and component hierarchy will be added.